Horuskov/globalebusiness.github.io/README.md

-# GEB website made by GEb students for GEB students (Lille - France)
+# GEB website made by GEB students for GEB students (Lille - France)
 Hello all!
 This is the website for GEB students!

 Find out what we coded as our first website as part of the M2 GEB projects involving 3 students.
 We are fresh apprentice in web development and the project was a way of increasing our skills.
 So please, don't be too judgy when you come across what could be mere stupidity, mistakes are made to make a step further... :)